 As the spouse of an addict, you have probably had to deal with your loved one’s substance abuse in one manner or another.
 However, learning what you can do to deal with your spouse’s addiction is just as important as your spouse realizing they need substance abuse treatment.
 Addiction is a complicated disease that affects more than just the addict.

-How Addiction Can Affect Your Relationship When Being The Spouse Of An Addict
+How Addiction Affects Your Relationship As The Spouse Of An Addict

 The dynamics of your relationship with your spouse will change due to their addiction.
 Initially, they may seem full of energy and want to do fun and exciting things.
 This can be very enticing for you, especially if your relationship has become stagnant.